 Gresham’s Law has far-reaching implications in both traditional and digital economies.

 In traditional economies, the principle can be seen in action when governments attempt to replace gold or silver coins with those made of less valuable metals.
-Despite the face value of the coins being legally the same, the public recognizes the intrinsic value of the different metals and chooses to hoard the more valuable coins while using the less valuable ones for regular transactions.
+These less valuable coins are often referred to as inferior money.
+Despite the face value of the coins being legally the same, both types of coins are required to be accepted at the same price and same value, which influences people’s behavior under Gresham’s Law.
+The public recognizes the intrinsic value of the different metals and chooses to hoard the more valuable coins while using the less valuable ones for regular transactions.
 This leads to the ‘good’ money, in this case, gold or silver coins, being driven out of circulation.

 In digital economies, Gresham’s Law can be applied to the world of cryptocurrencies.
 For instance, if a new cryptocurrency is introduced and it’s deemed less valuable than an existing one, but both are accepted as means of transactions, users may prefer to hold onto the more valuable cryptocurrency while using the less valuable one for transactions, driving the ‘good’ cryptocurrency out of circulation.